 Still feeling skeptical?
 Please take a listen to Colton Dixon’s song “Miracles” which also came out this year.
 I don’t believe in coincidences.
 But, I do believe in miracles.
 In this song, you’ll hear from a believer, who also finds himself in awe every time God does miracles.

 I would love to hear about your miracles.
 It’s great to read about those done for others.
 This Thanksgiving season and as we continue living through these times, know that you are here for a reason.
-You are here with purpose.
-A good purpose.
+You are here with purpose, a good purpose.

 If you ever want to know more about this God of miracles, I would love to tell you more.
 He loves you no matter who you are, what you’ve done or what you think of yourself.
 He doesn’t want to change your world upside down.
 He simply wants to show you how much more there is for you.
 Trust me when I say that there is far more to my story, and I know without a doubt that He lives, that He is real and that He is trustworthy.